Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

-Jayson Tatum and his Boston Celtics teammates take on the Philadelphia 76ers in the 2023 NBA Playoffs, at 3:30 PM ET on Sunday.
+Jayson Tatum will hope to make a difference for the Boston Celtics at 7:30 PM on Tuesday versus the Philadelphia 76ers in the 2023 NBA Playoffs.

-With prop bets in place for Tatum, let's dive into some stats and trends to assist you in making good selections.
+We're going to look at Tatum's prop bets, using stats and trends to help you make good selections.

 Jayson Tatum Prop Bets vs. the 76ers